prateek64/SoundScape--MileStone1/README.md

 # 2. Application Components

+Before I dive into the components, I just want to inform that the majority of the project has been developed using OpenFrameworks and its addons, OpenAL Soft and the OpenAL EFX extension.

   <b> 1.
 The Spatialized MIDI playing area :- </b> This soundscape lets the user play the MIDI notes and instruments in the 3D audio scene that I have created in my application.
 Each note is depicted using a graphic (a bokeh in this case) and can be moved around in the GUI (works best with a touch screen).
 The device screen lets the user move the notes in the Z and X axis .
 Y axis displacement is randomly selected within a small range ( negative to positive values on the y-axis ).

  <b> 2.
 Ambient World Soundscape : - </b> This soundscape lets the user move everything the mic hears from the outside world in the 3D audio scene that we have created in our application.
 If the headphones provide decent noise cancellation, moving the ambient environment around you in the 3D sound field around your head sounds really interesting